 If, at any point in the clinical experience, the CI has concerns regarding the student's ability to meet the expectations for clinical performance, the CI should contact the course coordinator/DCE immediately.
 This can be done by phone or email.
+Another option is to log in to CPI 3.0 and click on the Significant Concerns button, which sends an automated message to the DCE.
+The Significant Concerns button may be used whenever the CI feels the student's performance may compromise patient safety, and/or is unacceptable for the clinical experience.

-On the midterm and final CPI evaluation, the form has fields for the CI to document performance concerns, unsafe events, and critical incidents.
-Clinical instructors are encouraged to utilize these fields whenever the CI feels the student's performance may compromise patient safety, and/or is unacceptable for the clinical experience.
-The form also includes fields for the clinical instructor to describe plans and/or suggestions for performance improvement and remediation.
-If the CI indicates significant concerns with the student's performance, at midterm or at any point in the experience, the DCE will collaborate with the student and CI to develop an individualized learning plan for improving the student's clinical performance.
+If the CI identifies significant concerns with the student's performance, at midterm or at any point in the experience, the DCE may collaborate with the student and CI if needed to develop an individualized remedial learning plan for improving the student's clinical performance.

-To pass PT 780:
+To pass PT 760: